Check here for Latest Updates! As of 7/16/13.

 At HCC, Security Officers and the nurse are the designated official emergency responders to medical emergency/events on-campus.
 They are trained in performing CPR and first aid while they await 911 Emergency Medical Service personnel's arrival on campus.
 Security and the nurse are trained in American Heart Association's Heartsaver Adult, Child and Infant CPR and the use of an AED and American Red Cross First Aid.

 In addition, all CPR classes taught by the Health Office to HCC departmental personnel covers how to properly use an AED.
 Courses offered to HCC faculty and staff are substantially lower in cost to encourage personnel to take advantage of learning CPR/AED or first aid to use in their personal lives.
 The added benefit to HCC is that they are taught the critical importance of calling 911 in an emergency.
-This list of HCC CPR/AED and first aid trained personnel [PDF] does not imply or require them to perform in any official capacity as a part of their job/duties.

 First Aid Kits